Ultra Precision Joystick Controller BU0836A

 • What to do with unused inputs?

-• Unconnected buttons will appear as not pressed - just ignore them
+• Unconnected buttons will appear as not pressed

 • Unused analog inputs are automatically disabled.
 They will reappear as soon pots are connected and BU0836A is powered up.
 In other words, if they are not connected - you will not see them